ychnlgy/Cmaker/README.md

 ### Custom arguments

-Copy the following contents of the configuration file into a file in the working directory:
+Copy the following contents of the configuration file into `cmaker.config` in the working directory:

 ```config
 c_ext = .cpp